 To investigate different dimensions of this multi-layered case we used a purposive stratified sampling approach which drew on a number of considerations (Box 4).
 Discussions drawing on these considerations at the ERG meetings led to agreement at the first ERG meeting of two portfolio analyses (regional and bilateral) and three case studies (Table 1).
-Following review of these at the second meeting of the ERG, a further portfolio analysis (multilateral) and four case studies were agreed.
+Following review of these at the second

-Williams et al. (2017).
+32 Williams et al. (2017).